Dan Ticktum

-Daniel Charles Anthony Ticktum (born 8 June 1999) is a British racing driver, who competes in Formula E for Cupra Kiro.
+Daniel Charles Anthony Ticktum (born 8 June 1999) is a British professional racing driver who last competed in Formula E for Cupra Kiro.

 Born in London, Ticktum began competitive kart racing aged eight, winning several national titles.
-Graduating to junior formulae in 2015, Ticktum debuted in MSA Formula; he received a two-year ban from motorsport for intentionally crashing into a rival under safety car conditions.
+Graduating to junior formulae in 2015, Ticktum debuted in MSA Formula, but received a two-year ban from motorsport for intentionally crashing into a rival under safety car conditions.
 (Note: Ticktum received a two-year ban, the second year of which was suspended, allowing him to compete in 2017.)
 He became a member of the Red Bull Junior Team in 2017, winning the Macau Grand Prix in 2017 and 2018, as well as finishing runner-up in the 2018 FIA Formula 3 European Championship.
 Ticktum was awarded the McLaren Autosport BRDC Award in 2017.